Stirling Range National Park

-Directions - Mount Magog is located on Stirling Range Dr and is the furthest day hike from the turn-off at Chester Pass Rd.
-Enjoy the drive along the unsealed Stirling Range Dr until you come to the signs for Mount Magog.
-The car park is located on a downhill one way slip road
+Directions - Mount Magog is located on Stirling Range Drive and is the furthest day hike from the turn-off at Chester Pass Rd.
+Enjoy the drive along the unsealed Stirling Range Drive until you come to the signs for Mount Magog.
+The car park is located on a downhill one way slip road.

 The Hike - Mount Magog was the final day hike that I had not completed in the Stirling Range thanks to a change in weather on my trip here last year.
 The plan had been to do this hike on the previous day but I was enjoying the Nancy Peak/Devil's Slide combo so much that I lost track of time and didn't have time to get there and summit it before dark.
 After a bit of a lazy sleep-in at the Mt Trio Campsite I packed up all my stuff and headed off with mostly sunny skies towards my destination for the morning.
 The drive along Stirling Range Drive was once again a treat with light clouds misting the summits of Bluff Knoll, Toolbrunup and Mount Magog.